JJMeijer/data-fluid/README.md

 });
 ```

-Add Event Listener that will only run callback once.
+Add Event Listener that will only run callback on the first iteration of the event.

 ```javascript
 fluid.once('click', function(data) {